-In this historical project we have collaborated with the Duke University to bring Hugh Mangum’s work (1877-1922) to light for the first time in Europe.
+In this historical project we have collaborated with the Duke University to bring Hugh Mangum’s work (Durham, USA, 1877-1922) to light for the first time in Europe.
 After his untimely death in 1922 at the age of forty-four, Mangum’s black-and-white, glass plate negatives were stored in a barn on his family’s farm in Durham, North Carolina.
 Slated for demolition in the 1970s, the barn was saved at the last moment, and with it, this surprising and unparalleled document of life during a turbulent time in the history of the southern United States.

 In the late 1890s, Mangum began riding the rails as an itinerant portraitist, traveling primarily in North Carolina and Virginia during the rise of the Jim Crow era, a period in which laws were passed throughout the South to enforce segregation.
 Despite this, his portraits reveal a clientele that was both racially and economically diverse and show lives marked by notable affluence and hard work, all imbued with a strong sense of individuality and self-creation.